googleworkspace/drive-picker-element/README.md

 ## Description

-The [Google Drive Picker] web components provides a convenient way to integrate the Google Picker API into your web applications.
+The [Google Drive Picker] web component provides an easy way to integrate the Google Picker API into your web applications.
 The Google Picker API is a JavaScript API that allows users to select or upload Google Drive files.
-This component acts as a "File Open" dialog for accessing and interacting with files stored on Google Drive.
+This component functions as a "File Open" dialog, enabling access to and interaction with files stored on Google Drive.

 Try the [Demo](https://googleworkspace.github.io/drive-picker-element/?path=/docs/stories-drive-picker--docs).